-The Caretaker and the SBM will be responsible for undertaking risk assessments for work at height tasks.
+The Caretaker will be responsible for undertaking risk assessments for work at height tasks.

 Staff without the half day training will not undertake any work at height and will contact the Site Team/ Site Manager/ Caretaker for any access requirements.